dalekov/deniGnn/README.md

 ## 🌟 What I'm Working On:
 - **100 Days of Code**: I'm focused on completing the challenge and refining my skills with exciting projects and challenges.
-- **SoftUni Python Fundamentals Course**: Diving deep in core concepts, strengthening my foundation in Python
+- **SoftUni Python Fundamentals Course**: Diving deep in core concepts, strengthening my foundation in Python.

 ## 📫 Let's Connect:
 - LinkedIn: [https://www.linkedin.com/in/dalekov/](#)